 Leaving out the connector from Contact to Person would create only one Person with multiple First, Last, and Detail nodes, which is not what we want here.
 In such situations, MapForce issues a warning and a suggestion to fix the problem: "You can try to connect Contact with Person to resolve":

-MapForce displays the structure of a schema, database, or EDI file as a hierarchy of mappable items in the component.
+MapForce displays the structure of a schema, database file as a hierarchy of mappable items in the component.

 Depending on the (target) context, each mappable item of a source component can represent:

 |•||a single instance node of the assigned input file (or database)|